Submission Guidelines

 Example 1

-The views and opinions expressed in this article are those of the author(s) and are the product of professional research.
-It does not necessarily reflect the official policy or position of any affiliated institution, funder, agency, or that of the publisher.
-The author(s) are responsible for this article's results, findings, and content.
+The views and opinions expressed in this article are those of the [author or authors] and are the product of professional research.
+They do not necessarily reflect the official policy or position of any affiliated institution, funder, agency, or that of the publisher.
+The [author or authors] are responsible for this article's results, findings, and content.

 Blinding your manuscript